-To find services that can help you live independently, start by meeting a counselor at any Vocational Rehabilitation Services field office.
+To find services that can help you live independently, start by meeting a counselor at any VRS field office.
 Your counselor will help you decide which services are best for you and explain how you can qualify for financial aid to buy equipment or to make modifications to your home, vehicle or workplace.

 Most of the services you’ll need are offered through a statewide network of eight private, nonprofit centers for independent living that operate in partnership with us.